 These are often fished on margins or lakes and rivers where the natural is blown by the smallest of winds as it is not a strong flyer.
 Cast the cranefly close to the margins and twitch it gently as if it was blown onto the water.
 Alternatively use a beadhead cranefly pattern on a bobber close to the margins to imitate the sunken Cranefly.
 Be prepared as from May to October you will find these are big meals for trout and tend to get taken aggressively.

 About Craneflies - Tipula paludosa

-Craneflies are part of the (Tipulidae) family and are commonly known as daddy-long legs oftern simply called Daddies.
-The natural Cranflies are brown, black or grey in colour, often with yellow orange or pale brown markings.
-Their body is long and slender.
-The wings are long and often have dark markings and spots.
+These are part of the (Tipulidae) family, commonly known as daddy-long legs often simply called Daddies.
+The natural is brown, black or grey in colour, with yellow orange or pale brown markings.
+The body is long and slender, wings are long and often have dark markings and spots.
 The head carries long antennae.